-· modifying our technology and marketing and localizing our offerings for customers' and contributors' preferences, customs and language;

-- legal, political or systemic restrictions on the ability of U.S. companies to do business in foreign countries, including, among others, restrictions imposed by the U.S. Office of Foreign Assets Control (OFAC) on the ability of U.S. companies to do business in certain specified foreign countries or with certain specified organizations and individuals; - compliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and similar laws in other jurisdictions; - compliance with foreign laws and regulations, including with respect to disclosure requirements, privacy, consumer and data protection, marketing restrictions, human rights, rights of publicity, technology and content; - government regulation of e-commerce and other services and restrictive governmental actions on the distribution of content, such as censorship; - disturbances in a specific country's or region's political, economic or military conditions, including potential sanctions (e.g., significant civil, political and economic disturbances in Russia, Ukraine and the Crimean peninsula); - lower levels of consumer spending in foreign countries or lack of adoption of the internet as a medium of commerce; - · longer payment cycles in some countries, increased credit risk, and higher levels of payment fraud; - reduced protection for intellectual property rights in certain countries; - enhanced difficulties of integrating any foreign acquisitions; - difficulty in staffing, developing, managing and overseeing foreign operations as a result of travel distance, language and cultural differences as well as infrastructure, human resources and legal compliance costs; - difficulty enforcing contractual rights in our license agreements; - potential adverse foreign tax consequences, especially those that may result from the expected proactive global development of greater efforts to identify, capture and subject to income and transactional tax, e-commerce revenue earned solely via the internet; - · currency exchange fluctuations, hyperinflation, or devaluation; - · strains on our financial and other systems to properly administer VAT, withholdings, sales and other taxes; and - · higher costs associated with doing business internationally.
+- modifying our technology and marketing and localizing our offerings for customers' and contributors' preferences, customs and language; - legal, political or systemic restrictions on the ability of U.S. companies to do business in foreign countries, including, among others, restrictions imposed by the U.S. Office of Foreign Assets Control (OFAC) on the ability of U.S. companies to do business in certain specified foreign countries or with certain specified organizations and individuals; - compliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and similar laws in other jurisdictions; - compliance with foreign laws and regulations, including with respect to disclosure requirements, privacy, consumer and data protection, marketing restrictions, human rights, rights of publicity, intellectual property, technology and content; - government regulation of e-commerce and other services and restrictive governmental actions on the distribution of content, such as censorship; - disturbances in a specific country's or region's political, economic or military conditions, including potential sanctions (e.g., civil, political and economic conditions in markets including but not limited to Russia, Ukraine and the Crimean peninsula); - lower levels of consumer spending in foreign countries or lack of adoption of the internet as a medium of commerce; - longer payment cycles in some countries, increased credit risk, and higher levels of payment fraud; - reduced protection for our or our contributors' intellectual property rights in certain countries; - laws that grant rights that may conflict with our business operations; - enhanced difficulties of integrating any foreign acquisitions; - difficulty in staffing, developing, managing and overseeing foreign operations as a result of travel distance, language and cultural differences as well as infrastructure, human resources and legal compliance costs; - difficulty enforcing contractual rights in our license agreements; - potential adverse foreign tax consequences, especially those that may result from the expected proactive global development of greater efforts to identify, capture and subject to income and transactional tax, e-commerce revenue earned solely via the internet; - currency exchange fluctuations, hyperinflation, or devaluation; - · strains on our financial and other systems to properly administer VAT, withholdings, sales and other taxes; and - higher costs associated with doing business internationally.